gau-nernst/pytorch-models/README.md

 # pytorch-models

 Simple and hackable implementations of some models in PyTorch.

+Features:
-Most models are single files, except some standard components like trasnformer, so that they can be easily copy-pasted.
+- Most models are single files, except some standard components like trasnformer, so that they can be easily copy-pasted.
+- All models are compatible with `torch.compile()`.

-Weights are ported from HF or official repos.
-Training is not supported.
+- Weights are loaded from official repos if possible, otherwise from HuggingFace.
+- Training is not supported.

 ## Installation